 - your pre-approved chair

-- A nominal fee will be applied to these extra materials IF used in class: natural latex foam, dacron batting, cotton batting, wool batting, ticking fabric (for the wool batting), jute webbing, burlap, welt cord, zippers, springs and muslin fabric.
+- A fee will be applied to these extra materials IF used in class: natural latex foam, dacron batting, cotton batting, wool batting, ticking fabric (for the wool batting), jute webbing, burlap, welt cord, zippers, springs and muslin fabric.

 - the moxie to dive in and get your hands dirty!